Dungeon Name: Fire Dragon

 Make note of these altars as they’re both great for getting rid of your debuff and a safe haven.
 You won’t get hit by any of the Fire Dragon attacks if you’re down by the altar.
 It’s commonly a spot used to dodge attacks.

 The first debuff stack isn’t too strong, past that I like to get rid of it.
 If you’re a higher gear score or have a good priest, it’s not too bad to fight through it.
 I recommend as a newer player, get rid of it if you’re fighting near an altar, or if you hit two, seek one out.
 The altar has an NPC named Erres at it.

 Short Charge (0:16)– The Fire Dragon puts crosshairs on every player deciding who to charge toward.
 This is a short charge, unlike the charge toward each corner later on.
 If you get hit by this charge, you’ll be flung up into the air.
 This can lead to players falling off the stage, taking further damage.
-These charges are more common in the beginning, before the Fire Dragon starts going to each corner (3:35).
+The Fire Dragon charges more frequently in the beginning before going to each corner.
+(3:35).

 He will still often charge erratically even if the crosshairs aren’t showing.

 Tail Whip (2:20)– When the Fire Dragon stops at a corner, its tail will face away from it, facing you (the stage).
 It will either do a Tail Whip or Tail Slam.
 The Tail Whip is easy to see coming as the boss pulls its tail backward getting ready to whip it across the stage.
 The Tail Whip is dodged by running away, dropping off a ledge, or going into a hole.
 You can also grab onto Pyrros Fard by running up to them to dodge the Tail Whip.
 This does not work on the Tail Slam.